awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway.md

 | 10\.0\.0\.0/16 | Local |
 | 0\.0\.0\.0/0 | igw\-1a2b3c4d |

 You create an endpoint to a supported AWS service, and associate your route table with the endpoint\.
 An endpoint route is automatically added to the route table, with a destination of `pl-1a2b3c4d` \(assume this represents the service to which you've created the endpoint\)\.
-Now, any traffic from the subnet that's destined for that AWS service in the same region goes to the endpoint, and does not go to the internet gateway\.
-All other internet traffic goes to your internet gateway, including traffic that's destined for other services, and destined for the AWS service in other regions\.
+Now, any traffic from the subnet that's destined for that AWS service in the same Region goes to the endpoint, and does not go to the internet gateway\.
+All other internet traffic goes to your internet gateway, including traffic that's destined for other services, and destined for the AWS service in other Regions\.

 ****